Adaptive-DigitalTwin/Data_extracting_tool/README.md

 - os, etc.

 Install Python IDE (Recommendation anaconda(package) which has Jupyter notebooks and Spyder for Python) and following python packages
-a.
-Pdfminer
+- Pdfminer
-b.
-Io
+- Io
-c.
-Camelot – See the description to install this package (needs ghostscript and tkinter)  https://pypi.org/project/camelot-py/
+- Camelot – See the description to install this package (needs ghostscript and tkinter)  https://pypi.org/project/camelot-py/
-d.	difflib
+- difflib
-e.	numpy
+- numpy
-f.	re
+- re
-g.	nltk
+- nltk
-h.	dateutil
+- dateutil
-i.	pandas
+- pandas

 ## Input Data

 The input data required for the code is a PDF file location.
 The user needs to specify the location of the PDF file, which will be used as input for the code.
 The input file should contain relevant information that needs to be extracted and analyzed.

+- `location_finding_strings`:  The strings name that could assist in identifying associated spatial name.
+Example: `['equipment description','location']`
-# other data like "parts and sub-parts name whose associated data will be searched for can be given manually under ‘manually_feeding_location_name’.
+- Other additional known information such as parts and sub-parts names whose associated data are to be searched and extracted for can be given manually under:
-and under ‘sub_parts_string_list’
+	a. `manually_feeding_location_name`, and
+	b. `sub_parts_string_list`

-(Note: if not above data provided the tool will attempt to detect the location name available in the pdf file under the tables with column title ‘location’)
+##### Note: if not above data provided the tool will attempt to detect the location name available in the pdf file under the tables with column title `location`

 ## Usage